Yohannes IV: Rise to power

-The imperial ambitions of Yohannes are consolidated towards the end of the reign of Tewodros II; as early as 1867, he presented himself, during a correspondence with the British, as ruler of Ethiopia.
+The imperial ambitions of Behaile Selassie are consolidated towards the end of the reign of Tewodros II; as early as 1867, he presented himself, during a correspondence with the British, as ruler of Ethiopia.
 During the same year, a diplomatic dispute between Tewodros and the British government led the expedition to Abyssinia in order to free the European captives imprisoned there by Tewodros.
 From February 1868, Yohannes came into contact with British officers, including the commander of the expedition, Sir Robert Napier, who sends Major James Augustus Grant, a British explorer, to meet the ruler of Tigray.
-Yohannes is then perceived by James as a “weak and easily manipulated man, aspiring to become a great leader of the Ethiopian Empire."
+Yohannes is then perceived by James as a “weak and easily manipulated man, aspiring to become a great leader of Ethiopia."
 After three hearings, Yohannes officially agrees to help Napier.
 This then facilitates the provisioning of the troops by installing markets near the main camp sites.
 Yohannes assures the British that he will help them “with all [his] power."

-Yohannes undertakes to protect the supply routes from the coast to Magdala (Amba Mariam) and to repress those who disturb the telegraph.
-In return, Yohannes asked Napier during a meeting on February 28, 1868, for the participation of British forces in his fight against Wagshoum Gobeze (Tekle Giyorgis II).
-Napier refused but maintained the possibility, after the campaign, of military assistance which Yohannes and his 10,000 men “greatly needed."
+Yohannes undertakes to protect the supply routes from the coast to Magdala and to repress those who disturb the telegraph.
+In return, Yohannes asked Napier during a meeting on February 28, 1868, for the participation of British forces in his fight against Wagshum Gobeze.
+Napier refused but maintained the possibility, after the campaign, of military assistance which Yohannes and his 10,000 men greatly needed.
 On April 10, 1868, the expeditionary force arrived at the foot of Magdala and, three days later, after refusing to surrender to the British, the Nəgusä nägäst Tewodros II committed suicide.
 Napier's victory and the ease with which the expedition reached Magdala was made possible by Yohannes.
 The British officers themselves admit that they were "lucky" to have obtained the cooperation of the leader of Tigray.
 A report written by one of the British officers stating that: “The British army could not have reached Magdala during this season, without having received the help of the chiefs and the people of the country”.